jokot/notes-maui/README.md

-# Notes MAUI App
+# notto

-A cross-platform note-taking application built with .NET MAUI, demonstrating modern mobile development patterns and MVVM architecture with smart caching.
+notto is a cross-platform note-taking application built with .NET MAUI, demonstrating modern mobile development patterns and MVVM architecture with smart caching.

 ## 📱 Project Overview